bullhorn/rest-api-docs/source/includes/_services.md

 Approves a Placement Change Request and updates the associated Placement with the fields changes specified on the Placement Change Request.

-Placement Change Requests's status is changed to the value stored in the Private Label Attribute "placementApprovalStatus".
+Placement Change Requests's requestStatus is changed to the value stored in the Private Label Attribute "placementApprovalStatus".

 ### HTTP Request